Enforceble Prenuptial Agreements: Benefits, Limitations and Importance

 How AAA Family Law Can Help You Draft a Nuptial Agreement

-You need an Orlando family law attorney experienced in drafting these agreements to ensure that it covers all of the legally enforceable provisions that you and your future or current spouse agree to include.
-I have been practicing almost exclusively family law since 2005, representing hundreds of clients.
+You need a family law attorney experienced in drafting these agreements to ensure that it covers all of the legally enforceable provisions that you and your future or current spouse agree to include.
+I have been practicing exclusively family law since 2011, representing hundreds of clients.
 And I will make sure that your agreement will conform to legal requirements that make it enforceable.

 At the consultation I will explain the process of creating a prenuptial or postnuptial agreement and quote you a fixed retainer fee for helping you prepare it before you sign a contract or make a payment.

-Our attorney retention fees for prenuptial or postnuptial agreements range between $1,200 and $1,5000 depending on their level of complexity.
+Our Orlando family law attorney retention fees for prenuptial or postnuptial agreements range between $1,200 and $1,5000 depending on their level of complexity.

 Please read the Articles section for more information on Family Law topics.